-I am sure that I will head back to this wonderful city and explore it in a more leisurely way – the city has just a great vibe and it deserves more time than one day.
+I am sure that I will head back to this wonderful city and explore it in a more leisurely way – the city has just a great vibe and it deserves more time than 1 day.

 But one day in Verona is better than nothing.
 So, hopefully, you enjoy the place as much as I did and this Verona itinerary helps you find the most beautiful places to visit and the best things to do (even if you stay longer than a day).